adepssimius/everything-sovol-sv08/README.md

 Order numbers starting with 552xx reported shipped in the US.
 Some order numbers starting with 551xx reported delivered in the US.
 No orders outside of US reported shipped.

+# Just Received Your Printer?
+You should probably:
+Update your firmware before you do anything else.
+There is a new firmware available since the printer first started shipping which is reported to possibly fix some print issues and error codes.

 # Outline

 1. Printed Upgrades